 80% AFUE furnaces must have their own room

 If you chose to install the standard option, your savings would build a space for the furnace and water heater.
 High efficient furnaces and water heaters can vent directly to the exterior with a seal combustion system.
-This means that they do not need a special room or sealed closet with the combustion air.
+This means that they do not need a special room or sealed closet with combustion air.
 They can get their combustion air directly from the exterior of the house.
 The cost to retrofit this in an existing house is not worth it.
 We recommend the upgrade to a high efficient furnace or heat pump.
-The difference in construction costs will be less than the difference to upgrade from standard efficiency equipment.
+The difference in construction costs will be less than the difference in upgrading from standard efficiency equipment.

 Open combustion HVAC and water heating appliances can cause fires if flammable items are off-gassing in the same area.